Perturbation Theory and the Sum of Squares: Fermion Systems

 Remark: given an arbitrary Hamiltonian term which is degree-$4$ in the creation and annihilation operators, we can normal order that term to cast it into the form above.
 Doing this normal ordering can generate additional scalars and degree-$2$ terms.
 Consider, for example, $\psi_1 \psi_1^\dagger \psi_2 \psi_2^\dagger=(1-n_1)(1-n_2)$, where $n_j$ is the number operator $\psi^\dagger_j \psi_j$.
 This equals $1-n_1-n_2+n_1n_2=1-\psi^\dagger_1 \psi_1-\psi_2^\dagger \psi_2+ \psi^\dagger_2 \psi^\dagger_1 \psi_1 \psi_2$.
 So, really when we consider the most general perturbation, we should also include degree-$2$ terms in the Hamiltonian (any scalar term can be dealt with trivially of course).
 We do not include these degree-$2$ terms in the perturbation however because {\bf (1)}: they can be dealt with using the same techniques as for the degree-$4$ terms, and including them would clutter the notation {\bf (2)}: these degree-$2$ terms can also be incorporated into a shift in the unperturbed Hamiltonian.
 Indeed, incorporating these degree-$2$ terms into the unperturbed Hamiltonian may change the orbital basis which diagonalizes that Hamiltonian, but we may choose a Hartree-Fock basis, and in such a basis these degree-$2$ terms vanish.

-Standard perturbation theory results give that the ground state energy is \be E^{(2)}\equiv-\frac{1}{4!}\epsilon^2 \sum_{j,k,l,m} \frac{|V_{j,k,l,m}|^2}{E_j+E_k+E_l+E_m}+\cO(\epsilon^3). \ee Note that the ground state energy vanishes at $\epsilon=0$ and note that the term linear in $\epsilon$ also vanishes.
-Our goal is to show that degree-$3$ sum of squares can reproduce second order perturbation theory.
+Standard perturbation theory results give that the ground state energy is equal to $E^{(2)}+\cO(\epsilon^3)$, where $E^{(2)}$ is the second order perturbation term given by \be E^{(2)}=-\frac{1}{4!}\epsilon^2 \sum_{j,k,l,m} \frac{|V_{j,k,l,m}|^2}{E_j+E_k+E_l+E_m}. \ee Note that the ground state energy vanishes at $\epsilon=0$ and note that the term linear in $\epsilon$ also vanishes.
+Our goal is to show that degree-$6$ sum of squares can reproduce second order perturbation theory.

 We first show the following: \begin{lemma} The sum $H_{1,3}+H_{2,2}+H_{3,1}$ can be written as a sum of squares of terms of degree at most $2$, plus some term which is linear in number operators, i.e., some $\sum_i a_i n_i$, where $a_i$ are scalars.